dpeerlab/MIBI_pre-processing_pipeline/readme.md

 Introduction: This Jupyter notebook is for MIBI data preprocessing and is the Python 3 version implementation of its original MATLAB version (https://github.com/lkeren/MIBIAnalysis) from Keren et al Cell 2018.

-Author: Yubin Xie from Dana Pe'er lab at Memorial Sloan Kettering Cancer Center and Daniel Li from Itsik Pe'er lab at Columbia University

 Last update: 2019.11.03

 Package: The versions of the package used in this tool are shown here.